harvesit/harvesit/README.md

 1. Writing self-documenting code boosts team velocity/morale and reduces costs.
 Carefully structure and comment code to express intent.
 This facilitates future maintenance and evolution to meet changing business needs.

-2. Modular architecture enables flexible enhancement.
-Decompose software around business capabilities with stable interfaces.
-Optimize initially for current needs without overengineering.
-This balances simplicity now with strategic flexibility for future change, sustaining operational manageability even as modules multiply.
+2. Modular architecture enables flexible enhancement and scalability.
+Decompose software around business capabilities with stable interfaces that can scale independently.
+Optimize for current needs without overengineering.
+Balance meeting today's requirements with the ability to enhance later.
+Keep complexity manageable as capabilities expand over time.

 3. Unify platforms/languages to maximize developer throughput.
 Eliminate context switching to enable deeper skill levels.
 This force multiplication means a unified team achieves greater velocity on strategic projects.